ADVANCED ADMINISTRATION DEGREES

 1. The applicant must provide a letter of intent.

-3. The applicant must satisfy program prerequisites and achieve a cumulative GPA of 3.0 on all coursework attempted over the first trimester (two terms).
+4. A student admitted under the probationary admissions pathway must achieve a cumulative GPA of 3.0 on all coursework attempted over the first trimester (two terms).
+Students who meet this standard will be converted to a full admit status and will be subject to the standard Satisfactory Academic Progress requirement for the duration of their program.
 Students failing to meet these requirements following the first trimester (two terms) will be withdrawn from the university.

 5. Provide official undergraduate transcripts of a baccalaureate degree prior to the end of the add/drop period of the first term.